Seagate/cortx/doc/Preaboarding_and_Onboarding.rst

     <details>
    <summary><a>Click here to complete the onboarding process.</a></summary>

-Perform the below mentioned procedure to onboard into CORTX.
-The below mentioned steps can be performed multiple times, by accessing to the URL *https://<management IP>:28100/#/preboarding/login* or from the **Settings** page on the CSM GUI.
+1. Navigate to *https://<management IP>:28100/#/preboarding/login* or from the **Settings** page on the CSM GUI.

-1. After being prompted, login again with the username and password that you had provided earlier.
+2. After being prompted, login again with the username and password that you had provided earlier.

-2. Enter a name for your appliance in the **Appliance Name** field.
+3. Enter a name for your appliance in the **Appliance Name** field.

-3. Upload the SSL certificate.
+4. Upload the SSL certificate.
 If you do not upload a certificate, a default self-signed certificate provided by Seagate will be used.

-4. Enter information about the DNS servers and search domains in relevant fields.
+5. Enter information about the DNS servers and search domains in relevant fields.
 The entries must be separated by comma, if either one or both the conditions mentioned below are applicable.

    - Number of DNS Servers > 1

    - Number of search domains > 1

-5. Provide information about the NTP servers in the relevant field.
+6. Provide information about the NTP servers in the relevant field.
 The entries must be separated by comma, if the below mentioned condition is applicable.

    - Number of NTP Servers > 1

-6. Configure the notifications by selecting the checkbox.
+7. Configure the notifications by selecting the checkbox.
 If you do not want to receive notifications, select **Skip this step**, and click **Next**.

-7. Click **Finish**.
+8. Click **Finish**.
 CORTX is now ready for use.
 CSM GUI can be accessed by navigating to *https://<management IP>:28100/#/login*

+**Note**: The below mentioned steps can be performed multiple times.

 .. raw:: html